Role of Manganese in Plant Culture

 Iron-Manganese toxicity on Geranium

-One cannot make assumptions and institute corrective measures without laboratory testing to confirm there is a manganese deficiency.
-If you suspect there is an issue with manganese or iron, the prudent approach is to test the medium and tissue from both “normal” and “abnormal” plants and the nutrient solution(s) that are applied.
+If you suspect manganese deficiency or toxicity in your crops, it is best to confirm assumptions with laboratory testing to implement corrective measures.
+The prudent approach is to test the medium and tissue from both “normal” and “abnormal” plants and the nutrient solution(s) that are applied.
 This is the only way to know if manganese deficiency or toxicity is occurring.

 Contact your Premier Tech Grower Services representative for assistance in establishing the fertilization program that will work best for your crops.

 PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.